Ebola in Sierra Leone

 - Do not travel anywhere except to the doctor’s office or hospital.

 - During the time that you are monitoring your health, you can continue your normal activities, including work.
 If you get symptoms of Ebola, it is important to stay apart from other people and to call your doctor right away.

 Special Recommendation for Health Care Workers

-- Health care workers who may be exposed to people with the disease should follow these steps:
+Although the following is not a full list, health care workers who may be exposed to people with Ebola should be sure to follow these steps:

-- Avoid direct contact with the bodies of people who died from Ebola.
+- Avoid direct contact without recommended personal protective equipment with the bodies of people who have died from Ebola.

 - CDC Ebola website